anatoo/vite-deno-plugin/README.md

 ## Known Issues

-- Currently `npm:*` specifier is not supported.
+- `npm:*` specifier is not supported.
 So you have to load npm modules via `https://esm.sh/` instead.
+- Loading remote Deno modules does not work.
+For example, libraries hosted in [deno.land](https://deno.land) cannot be loaded with this plugin.

 ## Examples